 (8) Sharpness matters so your blades dig in.
 You need this (a) for acceleration, so your pushing foot can bite into the ice, (b) to slow yourself and stop, and (c) to execute a crossover.
 (Probably for six other reasons that I’m not thinking of at the moment too.)
 When you’re doing a crossover, the gliding foot has to bite into the ice to a certain extent or the foot will just slide out from under you.
 This happened to me once when I was trying to take too steep an angle with my gliding foot.
 Foot shot backward, rest of body went, “Hello, ice!”

 The blade has some thickness; it’s not a knife blade.
 It’s the blade’s edges that are sharp.
-Once I actually drew blood from my hand accidentally with the edge.
+A couple of times I’ve actually draw blood from my hand accidentally with the edge.
 But that was probably right after they’d been sharpened; normally blades aren’t that sharp.

 I recently cracked my elbow into the wall of a rink because I had to dodge a little one who seemed to execute a right-angle turn right in front of me with no warning.
-I had to do something to avoid smashing into him and ended up saying Hi to the plexi-glass.
-He didn’t even realize it had happened, but I did get a sympathetic look from someone on the other side of the glass.
+I had to do something to avoid smashing into him and I hit the plexi-glass.
+He didn’t even realize it had happened, but I got a sympathetic look from someone on the other side of the glass.

 They can also turn quite suddenly because their centers of gravity are so low.
 It’s like they’re equipped with little inertialess drives.